Last Updated on March 6, 2026

 Section 8 Company

-As so defined by the Companies Act, 2013 is any company that has been made by Section 8, thus formed in India for such a purpose to encourage welfare, which is social, education, commerce, sports, science, religion, art, research relating to environment or conservation thereof and any other object with permissible purpose.
+As defined by the Companies Act, 2013 is any company that has been formed under Section 8, thus formed in India for such a purpose to encourage welfare, which is social, education, commerce, sports, science, religion, art, research relating to environment or conservation thereof and any other object with a permissible purpose.
 A Section 8 company does not operate just like a regular profit-making business, but it makes profits toward furthering its objectives.

 The main features of a Section 8 company are:

-- Charitable Purpose: The main object should be to promote social welfare, charitable functions and not-for-profit organisation.
-All profits should be ploughed back in the company’s functions and cannot be declared as dividends.
+- Charitable Purpose: The main object should be to promote social welfare, charitable functions and not-for-profit organisations.
+All profits should be ploughed back into the company’s functions and cannot be declared as dividends.

-- Capital Requirement: There is no minimum paid-up capital prescribed.
-A company can run, having such funds as are necessary for achieving its objects.
+- Capital Requirement: No minimum paid-up capital is prescribed.
+A company can run, having such funds as are necessary for achieving its objectives.

-- Restriction on Issue of Dividends: The income generated from the firm cannot be shared among its members or shareholders; it has to be applied to promoting the mission of the organization.
+- Restriction on Issue of Dividends: The income generated from the firm cannot be shared among its members or shareholders; it has to be applied to promoting the mission of the organisation.

-- Exemptions and Benefits: According to the Income Tax Act, 1961, some sort of exemptions and benefits lie down for Section 8 Companies.
-Besides, several procedural directives in the Companies Act 2013 do not burden on section-8 companies.
+- Exemptions and Benefits: According to the Income Tax Act, 1961, some exemptions and benefits are provided for Section 8 Companies.
+Besides, several procedural directives in the Companies Act 2013 do not apply to section-8 companies.

 - Designatory Requirements: As a “non-profit” Section 8 company, the designation “Limited” or “Private Limited” is not to be included in its name.